+Source Note Or Income tour

+Note 8: Income tax

+AASB 1060.20, 2023 2022

+28, 31(e) (\$) (\$)

+AASB 1060.178(b) (e) Current and deferred income tax related to items charged or credited directly to equity

+Share issue costs -

+Other [describe]

+- -

+AASB 1060.178(a) (f) Current and deferred income tax related to items recognised in other comprehensive income

+Items that will not be reclassified subsequently to profit or loss

+Gain on revaluation of property 138,600 96,300

+Net change in fair value of financial assets designated at fair value through other comprehensive income 75,900 66,264

+214,500 162,564

+Items that may be reclassified subsequently to profit or loss

+Net change in fair value of cash flow hedging instruments 222 (398)

+222 (398)

+214,278 162,166

+AASB 1060.178(f) (g) Deferred tax assets not recognised

+Deductible temporary differences

+Tax losses (income) 719,347 383,007

+Tax losses (capital)

+719,347 383,007

+(h) Franking credits

+AASB 1060.101(h) Franking credits available for use in subsequent years

+Imputation credits

+AASB 1060.100 The term 'imputation credits' is used in paragraphs 101-103 of AA' 'franking credits'.
+The disclosures required by paragraphs 101 and be made separately in respect of any New Zealand imputation crimputation credits. d 103 of AASB 10 060 shall

+AASB 1060.102 For the purposes of determining the amount required to be discle paragraph 101 of AASB 1060, entities may have: osed in accorda nce with

+(a) imputation credits that will arise from the payment of the amount of the provision for income tax;

+(b) imputation debits that will arise from the payment of dividend at the reporting date; and s recognised as a liability

+(c) imputation credits that will arise from the receipt of dividends at the reporting date. recognised as r eceivables

+Different classes of equity

+AASB 1060.103 Where there are different classes of investors with different entitl credits, disclosures shall be made about the nature of those entit where this is relevant to an understanding of them. •

-Source Note 8: Income tax AASB 1060.20, 28, 31(e) 2022 (\$) 2021 (\$) AASB 1060.178(b) (e) Current and deferred income tax related to items charged or credited directly to equity · Share issue costs - Other [describe] - - AASB 1060.178(a) (f) Current and deferred income tax related to items recognised in other comprehensive income Items that will not be reclassified subsequently to profit or loss Gain on revaluation of property 138,600 96,300 Net change in fair value of financial assets designated at fair value through other comprehensive income 75,900 66,264 214,500 162,564 Items that may be reclassified subsequently to profit or loss Net change in fair value of cash flow hedging instruments 222 (398) 222 (398) 214,278 162,166 AASB 1060.178(f) (g) Deferred tax assets not recognised Deductible temporary differences Tax losses (income) 719,347 383,007 Tax losses (capital) 719,347 383,007 AASB 1060.177(d)-(h) Other components of tax expense (income) Other components of tax expense (income) requiring separate disclosure may include: (a) the amount of deferred tax expense (income) relating to changes in tax rates or the imposition of new taxes; (b) the amount of the benefit arising from a previously unrecognised tax loss, tax credit or temporary difference of a prior period that is used to reduce tax expense; (c) adjustments to deferred tax expense (income) arising from a change in the tax status of the entity or its shareholders; (d) deferred tax expense (income) arising from the write-down, or reversal of a previous write-down, of a deferred tax asset in accordance with paragraph 56 of AASB 112 Income Taxes ; and (e) the amount of tax expense (income) relating to those changes in accounting policies and errors that are included in profit or loss in accordance with AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors, because they cannot be accounted for retrospectively.
-AASB 1060.178(c)(ii) Alternative to income tax reconcilliation As an alternative to the income tax reconciliation presented above a numerical reconciliation between the average effective tax rate rate disclosing also the basis on which the applicable tax rate is e and the applica rate, disclosing also the basis on which the applicable tax rate is compated.
-Other tax disclosures AASB 1060.178(d) Other tax disclosures The entity shall disclose an explanation of changes in the applications are supplied to the control of able tax rate(s) c ompared
+Source Note 8: Income tax AASB 1060.177(d)-(h) Other components of tax expense (income) Other components of tax expense (income) requiring separate disclosure may include: (a) the amount of deferred tax expense (income) relating to changes in tax rates or the imposition of new taxes; (b) the amount of the benefit arising from a previously unrecognised tax loss, tax credit or temporary difference of a prior period that is used to reduce tax expense; (c) adjustments to deferred tax expense (income) arising from a change in the tax status of the entity or its shareholders; (d) deferred tax expense (income) arising from the write-down, or reversal of a previous write-down, of a deferred tax asset in accordance with paragraph 56 of AASB 112 Income Taxes ; and (e) the amount of tax expense (income) relating to those changes in accounting policies and errors that are included in profit or loss in accordance with AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors, because they cannot be accounted for retrospectively.
+AASB 1060.178(c)(ii) Alternative to income tax reconcilliation As an alternative to the income tax reconciliation presented above, an entity shall disclose a numerical reconciliation between the average effective tax rate and the applicable tax rate, disclosing also the basis on which the applicable tax rate is computed.
+Other tax disclosures AASB 1060.178(d) The entity shall disclose an explanation of changes in the applicable tax rate(s) compared with the previous reporting period.